rjmorris/recipes/crockpot_white_chicken_chili/README.md

 1. Trim the fat from the chicken thighs.
 1. Add the chicken to the crockpot.
 Add all other ingredients except the lime juice and cilantro.
-1. Cook on High for 4 hours or Low for 6 hours.
+1. Cook on Low for 4 hours.
 1. Shred chicken.
 1. Add lime juice and cilantro.
 1. Cook on Low for 15 minutes.

-# Try next time

-Use breasts instead of thighs and cook on High for 2-3 hours.
-Trimming the fat from the thighs is time-consuming, and even though thighs generally work better in the crockpot than breasts, I'm not sure they're that much better.